dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 - Escape characters are determined by the shell executing the command-line.
 - Per POSIX convention, the option `--` means that all subsequent command-line arguments are not options to the dafny tool; they are either files or arguments to the `dafny run` command.
 - If an option is repeated (e.g., with a different argument), then the later instance on the command-line supersedes the earlier instance, with just a few options accumulating arguments.
 - If an option takes an argument, the option name is followed by a `:` or `=` or whitespace and then by the argument value; if the argument itself contains white space, the argument must be enclosed in quotes.
+It is recommended to use the `:` or `=` style to avoid misinterpretation or separation of a value from its option.
 - Boolean options can take the values `true` and `false` (or any case-insensitive version of those words).
 For example, the value of `--no-verify` is by default `false` (that is, do verification).
 It can be explicitly set to true (no verification) using `--no-verify`, `--no-verify:true`, `--no-verify=true`, `--noverify true`; it can be explicitly set false (do verification) using `--no-verify:false` or `--no-verify=false` or `--no-verify false`.